On the balance of probabilities where you own a flat in Ackworth you actually own a long leasehold interest over your property

-It is generally accepted that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 35 years remaining, the residence will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to any lease with more than 35 years unexpired, the premises will be worth the same as a freehold for many years in the future.

 | Lender | Requirement |